ovh/docs/pages/web/hosting/multisites_activating_application_firewall/guide.en-gb.md

 ---
 title: 'Activating the application firewall'
-excerpt: 'Find out how to activate the application firewall for a Web Hosting'
+excerpt: 'Find out how to activate the application firewall on a Web Hosting plan'
 id: '1937'
 slug: web_hosting_activating_an_application_firewall
 section: 'Web Hosting configuration'